Register now for Advanced YTT modules!

 In addition to asana, the AYTT encourages the next level of yogic experience through in-depth study of pranayama, meditation, and yogic philosophy.
 Participants will not only learn how to deepen their own pranayama and meditation practices, but also how to lead others in these practices in class and retreat formats.
 Participants can expect to expand their knowledge of the vast world of yoga through the study of the timeless, universal teachings of yogic philosophy.
 This program includes study into Patanjali’s Yoga Sutras, the Bhagavad Gita, and in-depth Sanskrit study.
 These teachings are presented in a manner through which the modern yoga practitioner can utilize these ancient teachings in today’s world.

-In addition to the various training modules, the AYTT requires attendance at one silent yoga and meditation retreat immersion.
+In addition to the various training modules, the AYTT requires attendance in at least one silent yoga and meditation retreat immersion.
 The retreat module emphasizes entering social silence in order to recognize one’s own heart and soul.
 This immersion into yogic living cultivates deep sadhana and inner silence within one’s self.
 The safe and nurturing retreat experience often reveals a profound level of inner peace.
 In that field of inner silence and peace there opens a whole field of choice to embody the heart’s authentic desire.

 *The 3-year time span requirement went into effect January 1, 2015.
 For 200-hour CYT’s/RYT’s who have completed ShivaShakti Advanced modules prior to January 1, 2015 credit still applies toward the Advanced certification, but the 3-year time span did not apply until January 1, 2015.
 If you are a CYT/RYT and have attended a ShivaShakti Advanced YTT module prior to January 1, 2015 and would like the hours applied toward ShivaShakti Advanced YTT certification, please contact us to make this known.